Water softener frozen

 Frequently Asked Questions

-How can I prevent my water softener from freezing?
+How do I prevent my water softener from freezing?

 What happens if my water softener freezes?